-Attempts to restrict and even ban abortion at the state level are part of an ongoing anti-choice legal strategy to deny women their right to determine whether and when to have children.
+Attempts to restrict and even ban abortion at the state level are part of an ongoing effort to deny women their right to make their own personal medical decisions.
 As state politicians across the country succeed in restricting access to abortion, women are paying the price.
 Laws that restrict access to abortion hurt women's health and endanger their safety.

 Already state legislatures have passed or proposed many dangerous requirements:

-- onerous and unnecessary regulations on abortion providers — for example, requiring that hallways in a health center measure a certain width — with the goal of shutting down abortion providers when they are unable to comply
+- Onerous and medically unnecessary regulations on abortion providers — for example, requiring that hallways in a health center measure a certain width — with the goal of shutting down abortion providers when they are unable to comply.

 Planned Parenthood is committed to helping women avoid unintended pregnancies, but they do occur.
 And for women facing unintended pregnancies, prompt access to safe, legal abortion is imperative.